 Under current Idaho law, an individual charged with possession of up to an ounce of marijuana faces a year in jail and/or up to a $1,000 fine.
 Unfortunately, this draconian law hits minority communities the hardest.
-According to the ACLU, black Idahoans are over two and half times more likely to be arrested for possession than their white neighbors.
-Ask your lawmakers to end marijuana prohibition today.
+According to the ACLU, Black Idahoans are nearly four times more likely to be arrested for possession than their white neighbors.

-Thank you for supporting MPP.
-To stay updated on the status of marijuana policy reform in Idaho, be sure to subscribe to our alerts, if you haven't done so already.
+To stay updated on the status of marijuana policy reform in Idaho, be sure to subscribe to MPP's alerts, if you haven't done so already.